Name: Carie Weeks - Associate Director of Admission

 B.A.
 English and Theatre Arts - Gonzaga University

-Territories: Washington - Spokane (not including Gonzaga Prep), Lincoln, Ferry, Stevens, and Pend Orielle Counties; Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, South Carolina, Virginia, and West Virginia
+Territories: Washington - Spokane (not including Gonzaga Prep), Lincoln, Ferry, Stevens, and Pend Orielle Counties; Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, North Carolina, Puerto Rico, South Carolina, Virginia, and West Virginia

 Why are you in admissions at Gonzaga?